ConicuConsulting/OpenEye/README.md

 **OpenEye** is an open-source platform designed to make government policies and laws accessible and understandable for everyone.
 By providing unbiased, raw data in a clear and visual format, OpenEye empowers citizens to explore how their governments function, helping them make informed decisions and engage more effectively in the democratic process.

-The platform leverages cutting-edge technology, including cloud services on **Microsoft Azure** and the **OpenAI API**, to process complex governmental data and present it in an intuitive and user-friendly way.
+The platform leverages cutting-edge technology, including cloud services on **Microsoft Azure** and the **OpenAI API**, to process complex governmental data and present it in an intuitive and user-friendly way. **Slapp**, a partner in the project, provides the enterprise cloud infrastructure and hosting services to ensure scalability and reliability.

 ## Why OpenEye Matters